yordan9/Movie-schedule/README.md

 # Movie-schedule
 This is Windows Forms App.
-My App have a interesting interface.
+My App has an interesting interface and flexible code.
 Try it!